-Beginning and ending in Lebanon’s vibrant capital, Beirut, our Syria Revolutionary Tour takes in all the major spots of the country, such as Palmyra and Aleppo, but also going at a slower place so we can talk to people, interact with the locals and learn what living in contemporary Syria is really like compared to what it s portrayed in Western media – highlighting both the good and the bad and speaking to people candidly.
+Beginning and ending in Lebanon’s vibrant capital, Beirut, this tour is your opportunity to see Syria at a unique point in its history.
+Until the recent civil war, the only thing most people knew about Syria was Palmyra, and now Syria’s famous but for all the wrong reasons.
+Our tour takes in all the major spots of the country, such as Palmyra and Aleppo, but our pace also leaves enough time to talk to people and learn what living in contemporary Syria is really like compared to what is portrayed in Western media – highlighting both the good and the bad and speaking to people candidly.

-From Beirut we’ll drive two hours to Damascus, the capital of Syria.
-Travelling in Syria is truly a surreal experience, on one hand you’ll get to experience the famous cosmopolitan nightlife that has returned to the capital where the streets are lined with bars, cafes, young locals smoking shishas and drinking cocktails, and then on the other hand we see the truly harrowing effects of full scale war – destroyed hospitals, schools and houses.
+From Beirut, we’ll drive two hours to Damascus, the capital of Syria.
+Travelling in Syria is truly a surreal experience.
+On one hand, you’ll get to experience the famous cosmopolitan nightlife that has returned to the capital where the streets are lined with bars, cafes, young locals smoking shishas and drinking coffee, and on the other hand you’ll see the truly harrowing effects of full scale war: destroyed hospitals, schools and houses.

-From Damascus we’ll then make our way to Aleppo, once the pearl in the Middle East, going via the Christian town of Maaloula, with it historic churches now largely restored after their destruction by Islamist militants.
-On the journey to Aleppo you will witness the destruction the occurred in Syria throughout the journey, with it being particularly paramount in the city itself.
+From Damascus, we’ll make our way to Aleppo, once the pearl of the Middle East.
+On the way, we’ll stop at the Christian town of Maaloula, with its historic churches now largely restored after their destruction by Islamist militants.
+On the journey to Aleppo you will witness the destruction that occurred in Syria throughout the war, with it being particularly paramount in the city itself.

-During our stay in Aleppo you will explore many sites other travel groups cannot visit, as well more obvious ones such as the Presidential Park and the Aleppo Soap factory – the oldest company in the world.
+During our stay in Aleppo you will explore sites other travel groups cannot visit, as well more obvious ones such as the world’s longest souq and the Aleppo Soap factory – the oldest company in the world.

-Shrouded in a coat of destruction, we’ll then visit Palmyra, which now requires special permission to get into, but despite its tragic recent history, is still a breath-taking site.
+One day will be dedicated to Palmyra, shrouded in a coat of destruction, which now requires special permission to access.
+Despite its tragic recent history, it is still a breathtaking site.

-Before your tour concludes we’ll visit the very the best restaurants and bars the capital has to offer for a farewell celebration with our local guides.
-You’ll also have the chance to speak to a Professor, who famously guided Jimmy Carter, Brad Pitt and Angelina Jolie on their visit to Syria.
+Before your tour concludes we’ll visit the very best restaurants and bars the capital has to offer for a farewell celebration with our local guides.

 We expect this tour to fill up VERY quickly, so get you booking in now.
-This tour can also be combined with both Lebanon, as well as our Whole Iraq Tour.
+This tour can also be combined with our Lebanon Revolutionary Tour or our Whole Iraq Tour.

 Morning